stefanverhoeff/friends-map/README.md

 - Bubble popup with extended info on friend
 - ~~Make friend list at bottom zoom in on click~~
 - Pie menu for friends living in same town
-  - Show friends in circle around town
+  - ~Show friends in circle around town~
+  - ~Spread randomly in circle for more natural feel~
   - Show line to town center
   - Animate circle, expand on mouseover
 - Get latest location from friends from check-ins